anirudh9784/Adversarial-Attacks-and-Defences/README.md

    Auto-encoders can be used for filtration purpose.
    It is possible for them to remove adversarial noise from an input image.
    <img src="Dump/AE_output.PNG"  style="width:100%"></pre>

+<pre><h3>    Grad-CAM :</h3>   Input – gradients of convolutional layer
+   Output – Activation/heat map
+   Grad-CAM are activation maps which generate highlights on the classified image to uncover important regions.